yue/yue/docs/guides/js/getting_started.md

 process.exit(0)
 ```

-Please notice that this feature is not stable (and may never be), so do not use
+Please note that this feature is not stable (and may never be), so do not use
 Yue in Node.js in any production environment.

 ### Electron